 Tuition for all programs is published during the spring semester for the upcoming fall and the following year's spring semester and summer school, and shall be subject to the following:

 - No students, whether full-time or part-time, may earn a JD degree from Washington University School of Law until they have paid the equivalent of six semesters of full-time tuition at the regular full-time semester rate.
 Students entering as second-year transfers need to pay the equivalent of just four semesters of full-time tuition.
 For joint-degree students, the semester-tuition minimum is five; for LLM students, it is two.
 Students will be charged the full semester rate for their last regularly scheduled semester even if they require less than the full-time class load to graduate.
-Eight hours is the full-time load for LLM in U.S. Law students, and 12 hours is the full-time load for all other programs.
+Eight hours is the full-time load for LLM in U.S. Law, Master of Laws, LLM in IP, and Master of Legal Studies students.
+Twelve hours is the full-time load for all other programs.
 Effective September 1, 2009, summer school or other special-program tuition does not get credited toward the semester-tuition minimum for any degree student.
 The semester-tuition amounts indicated above are intended as a minimum, not a maximum.
 Thus, students who pay the minimum semester-tuition rate for their degree but fail to earn sufficient credits to graduate on time are still required to pay for any additional credits they need to complete their degree beyond the semesters for which they have already paid.

-- Students who take 12 or more hours (8 or more for LLM in U.S. Law) in the fall or spring semester will pay the current regular published semester tuition.
+- Students who take 12 or more hours (8 or more for LLM in U.S. Law, Master of Laws, LLM in IP, and Master of Legal Studies) in the fall or spring semester will pay the current regular published semester tuition.
 Subject to meeting the tuition requirements set out in the previous paragraph, students enrolled in fewer hours per semester will pay the published hourly tuition rate.
-Part-time LLM in U.S. Law students taking 7 or fewer hours pay a greater hourly rate than all other programs since only 20 total hours are required for the degree.

 - All individuals taking classes for credit or audit will pay the published full-time or part-time tuition rate.
 One exception to this policy is that JD, MLS, LLM, and JSD alumni will be allowed to audit one class for free.
 Alumni who have audited one class at any time following graduation will be required to pay the full hourly tuition rate if they wish to audit another class.
 Also, the free audit is not available while they are enrolled in a subsequent degree program.